dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T1549: Land forms the basis of community and social structure.
+### T1549: Land is the foundation of life and communities.

 |Support|
 |---|